 Five points will be awarded to the rental and ownership application(s) respectively that request less than or equal to the minimum subsidy per unit based on the rental and owner-occupied subsidy per unit ranges.
 Applications in which the requested subsidy per unit falls within the rental and owner-occupied subsidy per unit ranges will receive a pro rata amount of the points.
-Applications in which the requested subsidy per unit equals or exceeds the maximum subsidy per unit based on the rental and owner-occupied subsidy per unit ranges will receive zero points.
-The range for owner-occupied applications is \$15,000 to \$40,000.
+Applications in which the requested subsidy per unit equals or exceeds the maximum subsidy per unit based on the rental and owner-occupied subsidy per unit equals or exceeds the maximum subsidy per unit based on the rental and owner-occupied subsidy per unit ranges will receive zero points.
+The range for owner-occupied applications is \$15,000 to \$75,000.
 The range for rental applications is \$5,000 to \$65,000.